 ISSS works with new tenure-track and tenured faculty members (with classroom teaching duties) and their departments to apply for permanent residence*.
 There are several paths to employment-based Permanent Residence, but in almost all cases we use the category/process known as Labor Certification**.

-It is important that departments notify ISSS at the time that a tenured/tenure-track job offer is made, because the Labor Certification application (the first step in the process) has an application deadline that is based on the employment offer date.
+It is important that departments notify ISSS at the time that a tenured/tenure-track job offer is made, because the deadline for the Labor Certification application (the first step in the process) is based on the employment offer date.

 Labor Certification Process